 The last few months have been crazy for us.
 Why?
 We now produce a daily, original, all-local podcast.

-Monday through Thursday we produce 15-20 minutes of audio that is the Daily Detroit News Byte.
+Monday through Thursday we produce 15-20 minutes of audio that is the Daily Detroit Podcast.
 It includes originally reported stories, key headlines, and usually a feature audio documentary or interview.

 On Fridays we produce the Daily Detroit Happy Hour podcast with Sven Gustafson.
 It’s evolving into Detroit’s podcast dinner party.

 So in reality, we produce podcast shows five days a week.
 80+ Daily Detroit News Bytes and 50+ Happy Hours.

 We still have a lot of room to grow and a lot more we’ll learn as we keep doing this, but here are 8 things we’ve learned producing a podcast every day.

 1. There are no rules, but have a process